LANL-Bioinformatics/assay_validation/README.md

 ## Additional File Requirements

-These files must be present in the resource directory (Indicated by the `-r` argument):
+These files must be present in the resource directory (Indicated by the `-r` argument - see below):
 * "assays.txt"

     A list of assays with corresponding oligo sequences.
 Each to a line.